Patient education: Delirium (Beyond the Basics)

 Acute toxic-metabolic encephalopathy in adults

-Ambulatory alcohol detoxification
+Ambulatory management of alcohol withdrawal

 Approach to the patient with visual hallucinations